Post-Confederation Canada (1867–1914): Expansion

-In 1873, Prince Edward Island finally accepted the inducements on offer to pay its railway debts and buy-out of the last of the colony's absentee landlords.
+In 1873, Prince Edward Island finally accepted the inducements to pay its railway debts and to buy out the last of the colony's absentee landlords.
 It joined the Dominion.
 Macdonald created the North-West Mounted Police in 1873 to help police the North-West Territories and assert Canadian independence over possible American encroachments into the sparsely populated land.
 The "Mounties" became legendary for keeping law and order in the West.